ugcasa/phone/research.md

-# gonzo linux phone - audio over shit
+# Project Phone

-How to send audio to another machine by over ssh or other methods
+How to send audio to another machine by over ssh or other methods.

 ## voip tech